Free South Carolina Rental Lease Agreement Templates (7) | PDF

 Landlord Noncompliance: If tenants face lease noncompliance, then they issue a 14-day notice to cure or terminate the lease (SC § 27-40-610(a)).

-Landlord Harassment: While tenants cannot terminate prematurely, they use the courts to gain injunctive relief as well as seek damages (S.C.
+Landlord Harassment: While tenants cannot terminate prematurely, they use the courts to seek relief (as well as damages) (S.C.
 Code Ann. § 27-40-530(c)).

 Inhabitability: Tenants can terminate with a 14-day cure or quit notice if: